 The first published record for Kent is noted in W.J.
-Hooker's Supplement to the English Botany, vol. 2, 183419, which used the name Myosotis repens, of which the author was George Don.
+Hooker's Supplement to the English Botany, vol. 2, 1834, which used the name Myosotis repens, of which the author was George Don.
 His younger brother, David Don, is credited in the Supplement as finding the species in Kent, and presumably this resulted in the 1831 specimen from Keston Common which found its way to BM.
 Victorian botanists were not always sure about separating this species from Myosotis palustris (now M. scorpioides, Water Forgetme-not), so the assessment by Hanbury and Marshall (1899) was that it was 'likely to prove not uncommon... though local' in wet places, especially on heaths and in wealden copses.
-They credit a record by dykes near Graveney and about Uplees, which sounds very much like Myosotis laxa (Tufted Forget-me-not) instead, but otherwise the records are for the most part Wealden.
+They credit a record by the Rev. H.A.
+Stowell published in 1857 under the heading Plantae rariores Favershamienses for marshesdykes near Graveney and about Uplees, which sounds very much like Myosotis laxa (Tufted Forget-me-not) instead, but otherwise the records are for the most part Wealden.

 Similarly, Francis Rose's searches in the 1940s and 1950s produced records at East Peckham (pond east of Hale Street, 1956); Chittenden Wood (small bog valley, 1944); west of Moorden, Penshurst (marshy valley, 1944, 1949); west of Ellis Wood, Lamberhurst (boggy field, 1946; this has since been dammed and is a lake); Bedgebury upper lake (1946); and Angley Wood (fen by Tuckers Pond, 1955).
-He also found it in sites more related to the Folkestone Sands than to the Weald - in the valley bogs at Hothfield and Gibbin's Brook, in both of which locations it still continues.
+He also found it in sites more related to the sands of the Folkestone Formation than to the Weald - in the valley bogs at Hothfield and Gibbin's Brook, in both of which locations it still continues.
 In the 1971-80 survey (Philp, 1982), it was regarded as rather local and uncommon in Kent in wet peaty places, with nine tetrad records.
 By the 1991-2005 survey (Philp, 2010), however, tetrad records had dropped to five, and only three of these were the same as those in the earlier survey.
-Records for 2010-16 comprise five tetrad records, which would suggest no further loss, but these are not all for the same sites as before.
+Records for 2010-20 comprise eight tetrad records